* Shares plunge 50 percent to hit 14 year low

 The cost for short-sellers to borrow shares for a year has more than doubled from its twelve-month average of 1.4 percent to 3.1 percent, according to Astec, another data provider.
 Both Markit and Astec estimate it would take around ten days of trading for short-sellers to close all their positions.

 Another trader in Johannesburg said there was a growing sense that this week's approximate 80 percent share price tumble had triggered "bottom fishing" by buyers speculating the stock was at a level from which it could only go up.

 "There does seem to be a little bit of bottom feeding coming in here, we are starting to see in the last half hour or so," Independent Securities trader Ryan Woods said.

-Steinhoff's problems deepened on Thursday after Moody's cut its credit rating and raised concerns about its governance.
+Steinhoff's problems deepened on Thursday after Moody's sent its debt deep into junk territory, cutting it by four notches and raising concerns about its governance.

 "Given that allegations of accounting irregularities were raised and rebutted in August 2017 and again in November 2017 it calls into question the quality of oversight and governance at Steinhoff," Moody's said in a statement.

 It cut Steinhoff's debt to B1, or highly speculative, from Baa3, the lowest investment grade rating.

 Steinhoff admitted to accounting problems earlier this week and its veteran chief executive Markus Jooste quit, raising questions about its liquidity and future.